 We have following two Paper Tracks.
 Please use this [Openreview Link] to submit your papers, and select the appropriate track in OpenReview.
 We recommend you to use Institution emails to register your account on Openreview, as non-institution emails can take upto 2 weeks to register.

 1) Proceedings Track.
 Papers accepted to this track will be published in the official proceedings.
 Please use ICCV paper templates.
 Page limit, excluding references, is 8 pages.
 Please strictly follow ICCV paper guidelines.
-Tentative Deadline is: July 01, 2025.
+Supplementary material is allowed.
+We will follow single-stage review process--we will not have rebuttal stage.
+Tentative Submission Deadline is: July 03, 2025.
+Camera-ready dealine: August 10,2025.

 2) Non-Proceedings Track.
 These papers would be presented at the workshop, but not included in the proceedings and can also be submitted to future venues.
 We also invite papers previously accepted to ICCV 2025 or any other venues.
 This tracks allows to share your work and receive feedback on your work, making it stronger.
 Work-in-Progress or Late breaking work providing provocations for new work and ideas to emerge, with or without an accompanying evaluation, can also be submitted.
-Tentative Deadline is: July 01, 2025.
+Supplementary material is allowed.
+We will follow single-stage review process--we will not have rebuttal stage.
+Tentative Submission Deadline is: July 03, 2025.
+We may consider opening Round 2 for Non-Proceedings Track after Round 1 review.
+More details to follow.

 Please let us know if you face any problems or have any questions.